Representations of rational numbers and Minkowski dimension: Abstract

 \section{Abstract}

 In this paper, we investigate the representations of rational numbers via continued fraction, Egyptian fraction, and Engel fraction expansions.
 Given $m \in \mathbb{N}$, denote by $C_m, E_m, E_m^*$ the sets of rational numbers whose continued fraction, Egyptian fraction, and Engel fraction expansions have length $m$, respectively.
-We establish the Minkowski dimensions of these sets and apply the results to analyze the phase transition phenomenon and sumset-type problems for decreasing sequences.
+We first establish the Minkowski dimensions of these sets, which implies that their global scaling properties are different.
+We also apply the results to sumsets of decreasing sequences.